 Offers better performance.

-Waflz supports a subset of ModSecurity capabilities, the OWASP Core rulesets 2.x and 3.x, and several third-party rulesets.
+Waflz supports a subset of ModSecurity capabilities, the OWASP Core rulesets 2. x and 3. x, and several third-party rulesets.

 Waflz is designed from the ground up to deliver high performance and multitenancy.
 When necessary, the design traded performance over flexibility.
 Ultimately, waflz supports a restricted subset of ModSecurity capabilities.
 For example, for security and performance reasons, some ModSecurity directives like SecRemoteRules and inspectFile were deemed unsuitable for running on the edge.

-Some of the principle engineering challenges in a CDN are dealing with the high concurrency and multitenancy that comes from serving thousands of customers: Every one of our global edge servers must be able to process a request for any of our customers as fast as possible.
-Furthermore, edge server applications must provide real-time patching and processing for any given customer configuration.
+Some of the principal engineering challenges in a CDN are dealing with the high concurrency and multitenancy that comes from serving thousands of customers: Every one of our global edge servers must be able to process a request for any of our customers as fast as possible.
+Furthermore, edge server applications must provide real-time patching and processing for any customer configuration.

-Having many WAF rulesets loaded into the memory of the running HTTP application server process on the edge across all of our customers presented a scalability challenge.
+Having many WAF rulesets loaded into the memory of the running HTTP application server process on the edge across all our customers presented a scalability challenge.
 Waflz overcomes this issue by creating the WAF rulesets only once in memory and sharing read-only references between the customer configurations and rule customizations.
 Additionally, several potential performance optimizations were identified, which improved request processing times, including space and time savings to some critical internal data structures.